 About Amalgam Insights

-Amalgam Insights (AI) is a consulting and strategy firm focused on the transformative value of Technology Consumption Management and managingthe financial, operational, and human challenges of Digital Transformation.
+Amalgam Insights (AI) is a consulting and strategy firm focused on multiplying the value of technology by effectively managing the financial, operational, and human challenges of Digital Transformation.
 We help vendors with strategy, product roadmap, thought leadership, and messaging challenges.
 We help enterprises with vendor selection across our coverage areas.
 And we help investors conduct due diligence on private equity and venture capital investments.

 AI believes that all businesses must fundamentally reimagine their approach to data, design, cognitive augmentation, DevOps, and training to remain competitive.
 To support this approach, AI provides marketing and strategic support to enterprises, vendors, and institutional investors for conducting due diligence in the following areas of Technology Consumption Management:

 - Technology Expense Management, including telecom, mobility, and cloud

 - Enterprise Training, Learning, and Development

 AI is currently available for thought leadership marketing, value & ROI mapping, product development, expert witness, investment advisory, and strategic consulting engagements.

 Hyoun Park is the CEO and Founder of Amalgam Insights, a firm focused on the technology, analytics, and financial tools needed to support emerging business models.
 Over the past 20+ years, Park has been at the forefront of trends such as Moneyball, social networking, Bring Your Own Device, the Subscription Economy, and video as the dominant use of Internet bandwidth.
 Park has been quoted in USA Today, the Los Angeles Times, and a wide variety of mainstream and technology press sources.